vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_reqs.md

 vSphere Integrated Containers Engine provides the option of automatically generating server and client certificates.

-#### Automatically Generated Server Certificate <a id="auto-servercert"></a>

-You can automatically generate a server certificate for the Docker API endpoint in the VCH.
-The generated certificates are functional, but they do not allow for fine control over aspects such as expiration, intermediate certificate authorities, and so on.
-To use more finely configured certificates, use custom server certificates.

-You can download the automatically generated server certificate for a VCH from the vSphere Client.
-For information about downloading server certificates, see [View All VCH and Container Information in the HTML5 vSphere Client](access_h5_ui.md).

-#### Automatically Generated Client Certificate <a id="auto-clientcert"></a>

-VCHs accept client certificates if they are signed by a CA. You can optionally provide a custom CA to the VCH.
-Alternatively, you can configure a VCH so that vSphere Integrated Containers Engine creates an automatically generated CA. vSphere Integrated Containers Engine uses the CA to automatically generate and sign a single client certificate.

-**NOTE**: The Create Virtual Container Host wizard in the vSphere Client does not support automatically generated CA or client certificates.
-To use automatically generated CA and client certificates, you must use the `vic-machine` CLI utility to create the VCH.

 ### Custom Certificates <a id="custom"></a>

 To exercise fine control over the certificates that VCHs use, you must obtain or generate custom certificates yourself before you deploy a VCH.
 You can create a VCH that uses a custom server certificate, for example a server certificate that has been signed by Verisign or another public root.
 For information about how to create custom certificates for use with Docker, see [Protect the Docker daemon socket](https://docs.docker.com/engine/security/https/) in the Docker documentation.